 The insulation barrel shall grip the insulation firmly and legs of the insulation support crimp barrel may deform or cut into the insulation, but must not penetrate into the conductor.
 This product has two styles of insulation crimp.
 Most common is the F-crimp.
 For F-crimp style, the legs of the insulation barrel touch each other, and the crimp shall comply to width provided in Figure 2.
 For special cases, the overlap crimp or O-crimp is used.
-The overlap allows the legs of the insulation barrel to touch as shown.
+The overlap allows the legs of the insulation barrel overlap itself by at least the length of one material thickness.
+The O-crimp allows the legs of the insulation barrel to touch as shown.
 See Figure 4.